 Stonehill College offers educational programming throughout the year.
-The following is a list of some of the primary prevention and on-going awareness programs, pertaining to sexual assault, domestic violence, dating violence, and stalking that were offered to faculty, staff and students throughout 2017.
+The following is a list of some of the primary prevention and on-going awareness programs, pertaining to sexual assault, domestic violence, dating violence, and stalking that were offered to faculty, staff and students throughout 2018.
 It is not all inclusive list.
-The Health & Wellness Department maintains a more extensive and detailed list of programs which includes specialized training for Resident Assistants (RA's), Peer Mentors, Title IX Coordinators & Investigators, members of Campus Counseling, Health Services, and other staff members and student leaders.
+The Health & Wellness Department maintains a more extensive and detailed list of programs which includes specialized training for Resident Assistants

+(RA's), Peer Mentors, Title IX Coordinators & Investigators, members of Campus Counseling, Health Services, and other staff members and student leaders.
 The Health & Wellness document also contains information on campus climate surveys, committee meetings, college policy review meetings, resource and wellness fairs and more.
 In addition, the General Counsel's Office provides annual employee training for Campus Security Authorities (CSA's), Responsible Employees under Title IX, as well as annual Sexual Harassment training.

-- 1. Bystander Intervention Program teaches students and employees how to engage in safe and positive options for intervening.
-Training sessions were held on Apr 17, May 5 & 24, Aug 17, 21, 23, 24, 25, 28, 29, 30, 31, Sept 2, 5, 6, 7, 8, 9, 11, 14 and Oct 2. - One Love Dating Violence Program covers the topics of domestic violence, dating violence and stalking.
-This program was offered on: Apr 25, May 5, Aug 24 and Sept 22. - 3.
+- Bystander Intervention Program teaches students and employees how to engage in safe and positive options for intervening.
+Training sessions were offered on multiple occasions throughout the year. - 2.
+One Love Dating Violence Program covers the topics of domestic violence, dating violence and stalking.
+Multiple sessions offered. - 3.
 Rape Aggression Defense (RAD) is a self-defense program offered to women.
 RAD teaches awareness and prevention of sexual assault, domestic violence, dating violence, and stalking and also offers physical self-defense techniques.
-RAD is a 12-hour course and was offered in Feb. - 4.
-Healthy Relationships is a program that talked about interpersonal violence prevention, healthy vs unhealthy relationships and domestic violence.
-This program was offered on Feb 13-17.
+RAD is a 12-hour course. - 4.
+Take Back the Night Week These were a series of programs that covered the topics of healthy relationships, consent, sexual assault, domestic/dating violence, and stalking.